 Notwithstanding any other articles, which may be added or incorporated, the provisions of Articles I through III and this sentence will be controlling.
-Any additional articles that are not consistent with section 408(a) and the related regulations will be invalid.
+Any additional articles that are not consistent with sections 408(a) and 408(p) and the related regulations will be invalid.